railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	So it's recommended that you make a backup of the database before installing your new modules so that you can test the new modules and decide whether they're suitable or not.
 If they're not then you can return to your backup.
 If they are, then you'll probably still reinstall the modules on your backup so that you don't have to delete all your test data.

-	If you wanted to uninstall you would use the menu *Administration > Modules Management > Installed Modules* and then uninstall them in the inverse order of their dependencies: crm, account, product.
+	If you wanted to uninstall you would use the menu :menuselection:`Administration --> Modules Management --> Installed Modules` and then uninstall them in the inverse order of their dependencies: ``crm``, ``account``, ``product``.

 Installing additional functionality
 -------------------------------------

 To discover the full range of Open ERP's possibilities you can install many additional modules.
 Installing them with their demonstration data provides a convenient way of exploring the whole core system.
 When you build on the \ ``openerp_ch02``\   database you'll automatically include demonstration data because you checked the  *Load Demonstration Data*  checkbox when you originally created the database.

-So click  *Administration > Modules Management > Update Modules List*  to upload and update to the latest versions of everything on the Open ERP site.
+So click :menuselection:`Administration --> Modules Management --> Update Modules List` to upload and update to the latest versions of everything on the Open ERP site.
 If you don't have an internet connection, or if you're not permitted to modify your installation's \ ``addons``\   directory you can skip this step.

 .. index::
   single: Module; Import